Cushman & Wakefield

-Cushman & Wakefield plc is a global commercial real estate services firm.
+Cushman & Wakefield Inc. is an American global commercial real estate services firm.
 The company's corporate headquarters is located in Chicago, Illinois.
+It is named after co-founders J. Clydesdale Cushman and Bernard Wakefield.

-Cushman & Wakefield is among the world's largest commercial real estate services firms, with revenues of US$10.1 billion in 2022.
+Cushman & Wakefield is among the world's largest commercial real estate services firms, with revenues of US$9.5 billion in 2023.
 The company operates from approximately 400 offices in 60 countries, has around 52,000 employees and manages about 5100 e6sqft of commercial space.
-It is one of the "Big Three" commercial real estate services companies, alongside CBRE and JLL.

 History

 Cushman & Wakefield was founded in New York City on October 31, 1917, by brothers-in-law J. Clydesdale Cushman and Bernard Wakefield.

 In the 1960s, Cushman & Wakefield began a national expansion, establishing offices throughout the U.S.

 In 1969, RCA acquired Cushman & Wakefield, selling its stake to The Rockefeller Group in 1976.

 In 1989, Mitsubishi Estate Co.
 Ltd. became the majority shareholder in The Rockefeller Group.

 In 1990, a presence in Europe was established through the acquisition of Healey & Baker.
 George Healey founded the firm in 1910, taking building leases near Regent's Park during the construction of Regent Street.
 He was joined by partner George Henry Baker, who joined the firm in 1910, and whose name was added to the firm's in 1920.
 Baker initiated the firm's focus on commercial property.

 In 1994, C&W worldwide partnership was established with real estate services firms in the U.S., Europe, Asia, South America, Mexico, and Canada.

 In 2001, Cushman & Wakefield acquired Cushman Realty Corporation (CRC), increasing its presence on the West Coast and Southwest United States, bringing CRC founders John C. Cushman III and Louis B. Cushman back to the firm founded by their grandfather, J. Clydesdale Cushman and great-uncle, Bernard Wakefield.
 John C. Cushman became Chairman of the Board of Directors, and Louis B. Cushman, Vice Chairman.

 In 2002, the Cushman & Wakefield Alliance Program was formed to expand service capabilities for clients in U.S. markets where owned offices were not maintained.

 In 2007, IFIL (now known as EXOR), the investment group of the Agnelli family, acquired an approximately 70 percent stake in Cushman & Wakefield becoming the firm's majority shareholders and replacing the Rockefeller Group as majority shareholder of the firm.
 That same year, Cushman & Wakefield carried out a series of acquisitions which include real estate investment banking firm Sonnenblick Goldman, Semco, Alston Nock.

 On February 24, 2015, it was confirmed that Exor SpA had approved management's hiring of Goldman Sachs Group Inc. and Morgan Stanley to help look for a buyer for Cushman.

 On May 11, 2015, DTZ, a commercial-real-estate-services firm backed by private-equity giant TPG, PAG Asia Capital, and Ontario Teachers' Pension Plan (OTTP), agreed to buy Cushman & Wakefield Inc. for $2 billion.